Scott Thode, MA, PLPC

-I am considered an out-of-network provider on all insurance panels.
+I am considered an out-of-network provider on several insurance panels.
 This means you can submit a diagnostic receipt eligible for partial fee reimbursement from your insurance company and/or can be applied to your annual deductible.
 Although many insurance companies reimburse a percentage of the fee, when you factor in not having to pay a co-pay, the difference is oftentimes similar.
 The benefit of not receiving counseling services provided through your insurance provider is that you can choose any counselor rather than being limited to only the providers on the insurance company's list.
-Another advantage is that everything we discuss truly remains confidential and is not shared with a third-party, and does not appear on other medical records.
+Another advantage is that everything we discuss truly remains confidential, is not shared with a third-party, and does not appear on other medical records.

 What is the Cost of Counseling?

 Psychotherapy is a process that requires a commitment from both of us.
 Therefore I offer a significant discount for those who commit to the process.
 We can book a session together over the telephone using a credit or debit card.
 All sessions are prepaid, non-refundable, and good for one year after the date of purchase.
 All sessions are 45 minutes long and include complimentary follow-up phone consultation (up to 10 minutes).
 Here is a list of my current rates: